Here is everything that you need to know about machine embroidery stabilizers!

 Third, the last main stabilizer is a wash-away stabilizer.

 Wash away, or water-soluble stabilizer is designed to dissolve when it gets wet.
-It can be used for both backing and topping.This stabilizer is mainly used on towels or material that the design might sink into.
-Wash away is mainly used to prevent the embroidery design from sinking into the fabric.
+It can be used for both backing and topping; but is mostly used as a topper.

-- It can be paper-like tear away wash away
+• It can be a paper-like tear away wash away

 Comments